UniversalDependencies/docs/workgroups/newdoc/simple_noun_phrases.md

 ## Determiners

-<span style="color: blue">**CONTINUE HERE!** </span>

-A nominal head does not take any core arguments but may be associated with different types of modifiers:
+Nominal heads may be further specified by determiners, which can be roughly divided into three classes:

+* Articles
+* Demonstratives
+* Quantifiers

+The determiner ([det]()) relation is used

+Examples

+Not for numerals and possessives (see below).

+### Morphological Analysis of Determiners

+## Numerals

+A `nummod` is a numeral modifying the head of a nominal phrase.

+## Classifiers

+## Nominal Modifiers

-1. An `nmod` is a nominal phrase modifying the head of another nominal phrase, with or without a special case marker.
+An `nmod` is a nominal phrase modifying the head of another nominal phrase, with or without a special case marker.
 Treebanks may optionally use `nmod:poss` to distinguish non-adpositional possessives.
-2. An `appos` is a nominal phrase that follows the head of another nominal phrase and stands in a co-reference or other equivalence relation to it.
-3. An `amod` is an adjective modifying the head of a nominal phrase.
-4. A `nummod` is a numeral modifying the head of a nominal phrase.
-5. An `acl` is a clause modifying the head of a nominal phrase, with the relative clause `acl:relcl` as an important subtype.

 ~~~ sdparse
 the office of the Chair